jaceldran/zentric/README.md

 Everything is easier to understand with a working demo.

-Sources for a full demo application with most of standar components which are clasified by subfolders:
+Folder "demo" contains the sources for a full demo application with most of standar components which are clasified by subfolders:

 - **config** all confguration files.
 - **content** static contents.
-- **locale** dictionary files for multilang suppor.
+- **locale** dictionary files for multilang support.
 - **src** application scripts like controllers, utilities, etc.
 - **templates** template files.